mypapit/tkkuih/README.md

 You can customized your model name and model label under `addOpenFile()` and `detectGate()`

 # Model Support
-The demo support any model trained by
+The demo support any (*.pb) model trained by Tensorflow 1.10 - 1.15, with `Inception` and `MobileNet`.
+Please see the `Configuration options` on how to change input size parameter to suit your model.